Gold: perhaps, the best-known cure for coronavirus

 However, Mark Bristow, CEO of Barrick, warns that the industry is on the brink of the abyss, as he believes the global gold production has peaked.
 “We, as an industry, haven’t invested in our future,” he says.

 On the other hand, not all the manufacturers today have a strong motivation to ramp up gold production.
 The lack of new deposits will support the price of gold, said AngloGold Ashanti’s CEO Kelvin Dushnisky.
-He believes the decline in the ore quality and production levels, the lack of new discoveries and the extended development time inspire optimism about the medium and long-term forecasts for the gold exchange rate.”
+He believes the decline in the ore quality and production levels, the lack of new discoveries and the extended development time inspire optimism about the medium and long-term forecasts for the gold exchange rate.

 FORECAST FOR 2020